BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/introduction.md

 2. combine familiar concepts, and
 3. transform ideas to create something new.

-As the composer *Herbert Brün* put it:
+As the composer *Herbert Brün* puts it:

 >Whereas the human mind, conscious of its conceived purpose, approaches even an artificial system with a selective attitude and so becomes aware of only the preconceived implications of the system, the computers would show the total of available content.
 Revealing far more than only the tendencies of the human mind, this nonselective picture of the mind-created system should be of significant importance. -- *Herbert Brün* (1970)